-Please refer to Note 4(n) "Revenue" of the consolidated financial statements.
+Please refer to Note 4(n) "Revenue" of the consolidated financial statements, and note 6(q) "Revenue from contract with customers".

 Revenue recognition is one of the key judgmental areas for our audit, particularly in respect of the revenue are recognized based on the transaction terms with clients, also considering the large volume of transaction and comes from different operation sites.